zlatnaspirala/visual-ts-game-engine/readme.md

 # Project : Visual ts game engine
-## Version : `We can fight` - 2020
+Old Version : `We can fight` - 2020
 ## Current Version : `Out of space` - 2021

 #### 2d canvas game engine based on Matter.js 2D physics engine for the web.

-  I use my own concept: `take lib for great benefits`.
+  I use my own concept: `take lib for the great benefits`.
 It means that i import only staff that i can't make in proper way in proper time, all other coming from head.
 For example `Physics` was imported in role of npm package for typescript matter.js variant and i keep dependency healthy.
 In networking aspect i use full-duplex connection under web-rtc protocol.
 Pretty nice working combination of physics and realtime-multiplayer connetions.
 PeerToPeer used for game-play